siyamabu/Vinho-Verde-Wine/README.md

 ## Limitations and What Can Be Improved

 - Perceptions of quality are generally subjective.
-Individuals have different perferences thus, perceptions of quality differ.
+Individuals have different perferences thus, opinions of quality differ.
 - This analysis only considers physicochemical factors, other factors such as types of grapes used, how long the wine was aged for, location (considering the effects of weather) were not considered.
 A better model could have been produced and we would have been able to examine the impact of these aforementioned factors to the quality of Vinho Verde wine.

 ## Explore the Notebook